tobinvanpelt/vim-semicolon/Readme.md

 Debugging:

 - `;r`   runs the current python file within ipdb debugger
-- `;rr`  runs the current python file within ipdb debugger and halts on first line
+- `;rr`  runs the current python file within ipdb debugger and halts at first line
 - `;R`   prompts for python filename and arguments to run with ipdb debugger